 Ms. Robinson earned a bachelor's degree in history from Stanford University, a master's degree in education from Occidental College, and took doctoral courses in American Civilization at Brown University.
 In 2008, Ms. Robinson received an honorary doctorate in business administration from Johnson and Wales University, where she served on the Board of Trustees from 1993 to 2010.
 Other board service included the Board of Directors for the National Association of Colleges and Employers (NACE) and Leadership Rhode Island.

 An avid student of excellence and leadership, Ms. Robinson participated in the NACE Management Leadership Institute and the Center for Creative Leadership's Leadership at the Peak, Developing the Strategic Leader and Leadership Development programs.
 She is a graduate of Leadership Washington (1995) and Leadership Rhode Island (1988).
 Her awards for community service include the 1996 Award for Excellence in Non-Profit Management from the Washington Council of Agencies, the 1994 Distinguished Leadership Award for the National Association for Community Leadership, and the 1993 "David E. Sweet Annual Leadership Award" from Leadership Rhode Island.

-Ranjit Sidhu is senior vice president for strategy and new product development at the College Board.
-In his role, he is responsible for the development and integration of the organization’s comprehensive strategy, working across the organization to determine how all current and future work can achieve significant and positive social impact.
-Ranjit also oversees new product development, including career and technical education work and higher education product strategy and offerings.
+Prior to assuming this role, Ranjit served as senior vice president for strategy and new product development at the College Board.
+There he was responsible for the development and integration of the organization’s comprehensive strategy, working across the organization to determine how all current and future work can achieve significant and positive social impact.
+Ranjit also directed new product development, including career and technical education work, and higher education product strategy and offerings.

 Ranjit holds a master’s degree in education from George Washington University, a master’s degree in public and international affairs from the University of Pittsburgh, and a bachelor’s degree in history from the University of Mary Washington.